 “We’ve had some great lineups in the past,” Brown said.
 “We had Steve Garvey, Ron Cey, Bill Russell and Al Downing here last year signing autographs prior to play.
 But we’ve never sold out.
-The hope is that by have local legends participate this year, we’ll draw more local attention.”
+The hope is that by having local legends participate this year, we’ll draw more local attention.”

 Los Angeles Times sports columnist Bill Dwyre, the newspaper’s former sports editor, has moderated the panels in recent years.
 This year Dwyre, a San Dimas resident, will introduce the tournament honoree, former Times sportswriter Larry Stewart and a member of the Sowing Seeds for Life tournament committee.
 Radio personality Joe Lyons of KSPA AM 1510 will serve as the auctioneer of the live auction.

 The cost for participating in the tournament and attending the post-play dinner and auction is only $200 per golfer or $750 per foursome.
 The cost to attend only the dinner, which features a first-rate menu and table service, is $100 per person.